VDA5050/VDA5050/VDA5050_EN.md

 ## 6.17 Topic "response"

-As for zone requests, master control can grant edge requests through a `response` object sent on the dedicated /response topic.
+As with zone requests, the master control can grant edge requests through a `response` object sent on the dedicated /response topic.

 ### Response message definitions